-- 1. I saw/heard that you chose to...and you know our rule about... - 2.
+- 1. I saw/heard that you...and you know I need you to (school value)... - 2.
 This is your first warning. - 3.
 If student defends themselves or denies action take them back to their previous good behaviour: 'That maybe so.
 Do you remember... when you (describe positive action)?
 That's the behaviour I want to see today.'